Support the College

 Diversity and Global Learning Initiatives Fund

-Student/Faculty Collaborative Research Fund
+Student/Facility Collaborative Research Fund

 With this fund we are increasing the priceless opportunities for our students to engage in research collaborations with our faculty.
 The value of students’ active involvement in empirical observation, cutting-edge technologies and discovery simply cannot be understated.
 And the benefits for faculty and the wider community are significant as well.
 Gifts to this fund allow us to provide travel support for presenting research results at professional conferences and to offer stipends to upper level students who might otherwise need to work in jobs unrelated to their fields of study.

 The College currently provides field-based experiential learning through community partnerships.
 Students apply their coursework through service opportunities, and at the same time, they acquire an understanding of the importance of good citizenship and of giving back to the community.